microsoft/pxt-adafruit/docs/getting-started.md

         `)
 ```

-To transfer your code to the BBC micro:bit,
+To move your program from your computer to the BBC micro:bit:
-* connect your micro:bit to the computer using the USB cable
+* Connect your micro:bit to the computer with the USB cable.
-* click on **Compile**
+* Click **Compile**.
-* drag&drop the **.hex** file into the **MICROBIT** drive
+* Drag and drop the new file whose name ends in **.hex** into the **MICROBIT** window.
-* wait till the yellow light is done blinking!
+* Wait until the yellow light stops blinking!

-### Repeat forever
+### Repeat Forever

+Make an animation that never stops with the ``forever`` block.

+Unscramble these blocks in the editor to make an animation that first
+shows a happy face, then an unhappy face, then a happy face, and never
-Use the ``forever`` block to repeat your code and have a continuous animation.
+stops.
+You can also change the pictures to make your own animation.

-Unsuffle the blocks to create a happy, unhappy animation.... or changes the image to make it your own!
 ```shuffle
 basic.forever(() => {
     basic.showLeds(`